LAKERFrank/YOLOv8-Edge-Quantization/trt_quant/README.md

 ```

 ## 5) Quick inference
-Use `predict_trt.py` to run the exported engine on an image, video, or a directory of images.
+`predict_trt.py` runs the TensorRT engine directly (no Ultralytics
+pipeline) on an image, video, or a directory of images.
+Bounding boxes
-Bounding boxes and keypoints are printed for each frame, and annotated
+and keypoints are printed for each frame, and annotated results are
-results are saved to `runs/predict`.
-Inputs are converted to grayscale
+saved to `runs/predict`.
+Sources are converted to grayscale
 automatically when the engine expects a single-channel tensor.

 ```bash